 Some internet browsers will temporarily store website data using a process known as ‘caching’.
 The creation of a website cache may improve loading speed and responsiveness and, in some cases, provide offline functionality.
 Most internet browsers support HTML 5 which permits website caching.
 Website caching typically requires greater storage capacity than cookies which, in turn, may provide greater improvements in speed and functionality.

-How do I disable cookies?
+How do I manage cookies?

-Whilst we advise that you allow the installation of cookies on your browser or device when using our website, you are not obliged to do so and you can choose to reject cookies and LSOs by adjusting the settings for your browser or device.
+Whilst we advise that you allow the installation of cookies on your browser or device when using our website, you are not obliged to do so and you can choose to reject cookies by adjusting the settings for your browser or device.
 You can also delete those which already exist using the settings on your browser and/or device (however, this may interfere with your use of our website and adversely affect your browsing experience).

 Find out how to manage cookies at your browser’s site, some of which are linked below: